ivancb/AurumECS/README.md

 ## Introduction
 AurumECS is an experimental header-only C++ library which makes heavy usage of variadic templates and template metaprogramming to provide a type safe, data-oriented and ownership-based entity component system.
-Developed with the aim of being used in games.
+It is under development with the aim of being used in games.

 ## Features
 * Double buffered components which allow processes to read and write to the same component at the same time.